-A bipartite preference system with ties consists of a bipartite multigraph G = (S, T; E) and, for every node $v \in S \cup T$, a partial order \leq_v on the edges incident to v.
-Given a bipartite preference system with ties, a node prefers a matching M_1 to a matching M_2 if it is either matched in M_1 but not in M_2 , or matched by a better edge in M_1 than in M_2 .
-Matching M_1 is more popular than matching M_2 if the number of nodes preferring M_1 to M_2 is strictly larger than the number of nodes preferring M_2 to M_1 .
+A bipartite preference system with ties consists of a bipartite multigraph G = (S,T;E) and, for every node $v \in S \cup T$, a partial order \leq_v on the edges incident to v.
+This partial order is usually called the preference list of v.
+Given a bipartite preference system with ties, a node prefers a matching M_1 to a matching M_2 if it is either matched in M_1 but unmatched in M_2 , or matched by a better edge in M_1 than in M_2 .
+A matching M_1 is more popular than a matching M_2 if the number of nodes preferring M_1 to M_2 is strictly larger than the number of nodes preferring M_2 to M_1 .
 This relation is not transitive; it is possible that M_1 is more popular than M_2 , M_2 is more popular than M_3 , and M_3 is more popular than M_1 [2].
-A matching M is popular if no matching is more popular than M, and it is strongly popular if M is more popular than any other matching.
-These notions were first introduced by Gärdenfors [8], who showed that a) every strongly popular matching is stable and b) in case of no ties, all stable matchings are popular.
+A matching M is more popular if no matching is more popular than M, and it is strongly popular if M is more popular than any other matching.
+These notions were first introduced by Gärdenfors [8], who showed that a every strongly popular matching is stable and b in case of no ties, all stable matchings are popular.